aws-ia/terraform-aws-control_tower_account_factory/README.md

 > Note: Deploying AFT through the Terraform module requires several minutes.
 Initial deployment may require up to 30 minutes.
 As a best practice, use AWS Security Token Service (STS) credentials and ensure that the credentials have a timeout sufficient for a full deployment, because a timeout causes the deployment to fail.
 The minimum timeout for AWS STS credentials is 60 minutes or more.
 Alternatively, you can leverage any IAM user that has AdministratorAccess permissions in the AWS Control Tower management account.

-## Next Steps:
+## Next Steps

 Now that you have configured and deployed AWS Control Tower Account Factory for Terraform, follow the steps outlined in [Post-deployment steps](https://docs.aws.amazon.com/controltower/latest/userguide/aft-post-deployment.html) and [Provision accounts with AWS Control Tower Account Factory for Terraform](https://docs.aws.amazon.com/controltower/latest/userguide/taf-account-provisioning.html) to begin using your environment.

 ## Collection of Operational Metrics

 As of version 1.6.0, AFT collects anonymous operational metrics to help AWS improve the quality and features of the solution.
 For more information, including how to disable this capability, please see the [documentation here](https://docs.aws.amazon.com/controltower/latest/userguide/aft-operational-metrics.html).

 <!-- BEGIN_TF_DOCS -->
 ## Requirements